Success-co-saas/mcp-success-co/README.md

    ```

    **Why?** Claude Desktop connects directly to the MCP server via STDIO, bypassing the OAuth flow.
 You must use the dev-mode API key method for authentication.

+   ⚠️ **SECURITY WARNING**: Dev-mode API keys are for LOCAL DEVELOPMENT ONLY.
+Never use API key mode in production or commit your API key to version control.

 3. **Configure Claude Desktop:**